Ford Fairlane (1955-1970)

 Chrysler Cordoba (1975-1983)

 The Cordoba, known for its corinthian leather interior, was designed to tow the line between sports cars and sedans.
 It was very popular on release, but a market shift towards economical vehicles played a large part in its downfall.
+Still, the Cordoba stood out for its distinctive styling, plush interior, and luxury feel at a reasonable price.

 Dodge Viper (1992-2017)

 Designed to provide the pure joy of driving over fancy technological frills, the Viper offered an edge many other cars didn’t.
 When later models embraced a softer, less raw design the Viper lost its niche market and its sales numbers.
+Still, the original Viper was a beast—boasting a massive V10 engine, aggressive styling, and a no-nonsense attitude.

 Chevrolet SS (2014-2017)